codemix/oauth2yii/docs/oauth2.md

 OAuth2
 ======

+This is a summary of the main features of OAuth2 as they are supported by this extension.
+You can read all the details in [RFC 6749](http://tools.ietf.org/html/rfc6749).

+## Overview

 The main idea is that a **resource owner** (a.k.a. end user) hosts some data at a **server**, and can grant permission to a **client** (a.k.a. a third party) to access this data or parts of it.
 Therefore the client can obtain an **access token** which represents this permission.